-Lowcountry Voices was honored to be asked to provide music at the nationally televised services for the Honorable Reverend Clementa Pinckney, a victim of the Mother Emanuel AME tragedy, and was honored to provide the background singing behind President Obama’s touching rendition of Amazing Grace.
+Lowcountry Voices was honored to be asked to provide music at the nationally televised services for the Honorable Reverend Clementa Pinckney, the slain pastor of the Mother Emanuel AME tragedy, and was honored to provide the background singing behind President Obama’s touching rendition of Amazing Grace.

-In July, 2015, LCV took the sounds of the Lowcountry to Bermuda for two enthusiastically received performances.
-Also in July, Lowcountry Voices was invited to perform with music legend James Taylor in Columbia, SC.
+In July, 2015, LCV took the sounds of the Lowcountry internationally to Bermuda for two enthusiastically received performances.
+Also in July, Lowcountry Voices performed with music legend James Taylor in Columbia, SC.

 The choir performs in collaboration with several events associated with the North Charleston Cultural Arts Department and venues throughout the tri-county area and beyond.
 Wherever they perform, Lowcountry Voices delivers a passionate and powerful musical experience which engages every audience.